FAQs about Vale Cider Products

 Q. Are Vale Ciders suitable for vegans and vegetarians?

-Q. Are Vale Ciders suitable for people with coeliac disease?
+Q. Are Vale Ciders suitable for people with coeliac disease or Gluten-intolerance?

 Q. What is the best temperature for serving Vale Cider?

 A. Whatever you enjoy best!
-Some people like cider poured over ice, some enjoy it a room temperature.
-Our own view is that it tastes best at around 10C (50F) so that it is nicely cool and refreshing whilst not being so called that it is difficult to appreciate the flavours.
+Some people like cider poured over ice, some enjoy it at room temperature.
+Our own view is that it tastes best at around 10C (50F) so that it is nicely cool and refreshing whilst not being so cold that it is difficult to appreciate the flavours.

 Q. What is the best variety of cider apple?